ArchipelagoMW/Archipelago/worlds/ladx/docs/setup_en.md

    Network Command Port at 55355.

 ![Screenshot of Network Commands setting](/static/generated/docs/A%20Link%20to%20the%20Past/retroarch-network-commands-en.png)
 4. Go to Main Menu --> Online Updater --> Core Downloader.
-Scroll down and select "Nintendo - SNES / SFC (bsnes-mercury Performance)".
+Scroll down and select "Nintendo - Gameboy / Color (SameBoy)".

 ### Connect to the Archipelago Server